sunnysideup/silverstripe-sswebpack_engine_only/docs/en/INDEX.md

  - Install this to your themes folder as `sswebpack_engine_only` (composer should do this automatically)

+ - run `npm i -g npm` in the root folder of module to make sure you are on a recent version of NPM.

  - run `npm install` in the root folder of module.

  - See the `examples-from-root-of-project` folder for the files you need to create.